jakecraige/provisions/README.md

 ## Supported Features

-The protocol multiple proofs and a few optional extensions.
+The protocol includes multiple proofs and a few optional extensions.
 This is the status of support of those features in this project so far:

 | Name | Description | Status |